MichalOpoka/ecfr/cfr/title-28-Judicial-Administration/chapter-I-Department-Justice/part-2-Parole-Release-Supervision-Recommitment-Prisoners-Youth-Offenders-Juvenile-Delinquents/subpart-A-United-States-Code-Prisoners-Parolees/section-2.20.md

 F.2 Score 0 if the offender was less than 41 years of age at the commencement of the current offense or if the total score from Items A-E is 10.

-Special Instructions—Probation Violator This TimeItem A Count the original conviction that led to the sentence of probation as a prior conviction.
+Special Instructions—Probation Violator This Time Item A Count the original conviction that led to the sentence of probation as a prior conviction.
 Do not count the probation revocation as a prior conviction.

 Item B Count all prior commitments of more than thirty days which were imposed prior to the behavior resulting in the current probation revocation.
 If the subject is committed as a probation violator following a ‘split sentence’ for which more than thirty days were served, count the confinement portion of the ‘split sentence’ as a prior commitment. *Note:* The prisoner is still credited with the time served toward the current commitment.